samarz03/Software-Hardware-Integration/README.md

 EXAM 2 Task: Control a vehicle, using the UI to input vehicle speed (using PWM) and direction (forward, left, right, reverse) and see obstacles as detected by IR sensors.

+HW1: Application that translates Decimal, Hexadecimal, or Binary numbers into one of the other types.

 HW2 Task: Allows for the user to control each motor separately, with the arduino using pin analog signals.

+Final Task: Arduino code to control an soil sampling device